 Multifocal contact lenses and progressive glasses have both their unique advantages.
 We will have a closer look at the possible designs.
 What you can see on the left are the options you get when buying multifocal contacts.
 In this summing up picture below, you can find the obvious differences between glasses and contacts for presbyopes.

 For the contacts, every prescription from far to near needs to be put on a really small surface.
-Compared to those lenses in glasses, you have a lot of more surface to fit your prescription in it.
+Compared to those lenses in glasses, you have a lot more surface to fit your prescription in it.
 If you look through the upper part of your glasses you have a really wide and sharp field that is designed to make it as sharp as it can get.

-However, if you have your multifocal lenses on your eyes, you have everything directly on your eye whether you are looking in the distance far away from you or in the reading distance.
+However, if you have your multifocal lenses on your eyes, you have everything directly on your eye whether you are looking in a distance far away from you or in the reading distance.
 That can lead to a slight loss in contrast.
 Most people say this is more noticeable in soft multifocal lenses compared to rigid gas permeable multifocal lenses.
 Some people may also describe it as a minimal blur.

 One of the biggest differences is the dependency on the light with multifocal contacts compared to progressive glasses.
 You saw the pictures above with the different colors in the lenses that described what prescription was in which part of the lens.
 This works mostly fine if it is bright outside but when the sun sets your pulis will get bigger to let more light in.

-This leads by all means to a change of the lenses prescription.
+This leads by all means to a change of the lens prescription.
 Because you are looking now through other areas.
 Your pupils changed.
 And if they do (depending on your contact lens design) you suddenly got more reading power in it which leads to halo effects in most cases.
 That does not mean contacts are bad and you should not use them.
 But you may be able to wear them if the lighting conditions are really good.

 Oftentimes pupils are not in the middle of your eye.
-Which means with bigger contacts a decentered reading zone would be great.
+This means with bigger contacts a decentered reading zone would be great.
 But just very few multifocal lenses have this feature.
 With progressive glasses, a lot more manufacturers can place the reading area in the perfect place for your reading needs.
 This is really important if you have a wider or a more narrow pupilar distance.

 Progressive Glasses or Multifocal Contacts